causalcausalcausal/WWW-2022-PAPER-SUPPLEMENTARY-MATERIALS/README.md

 1. Add your work directory to "homePath" in generateSimulationData.R under Code/Data_generation folder.
 2. Run generateSimulationData.R.
-3. Follow the instruction under each model's folder for training and prediction; run budget_allocation.py for each model.
+3. Follow the instructions under each model's folder for training and prediction; run budget_allocation.py for each model.
 4. Run Simulation_analysis.py under Code/Evaluation folder.